marcusparsons/ExtraMath.js/README.md

 # ExtraMath.js
-Normalizes access of experimental JavaScript Math methods across all browsers that support the current Math methods, adds several new Math functions, and does not require any dependencies.
+Normalizes access of experimental JavaScript Math methods that are being introduced in the upcoming ECMAScript 6 release across all browsers that support the current Math methods, adds several new Math functions, and does not require any dependencies.

 ##About ExtraMath.js
 ExtraMath.js introduces 11 new functions to the JavaScript Math prototype: **area**, **fact**, **intdiv**, **line**, **logb**, **mean**, **nck**, **nroot**, **perimeter**, **randomr**, and **volume**.
 No experimental Math methods are overwritten by this library.
 Each experimental math method utilizes a polyfill function that will use the Math function if it is available, and if not, uses the function included in ExtraMath.js.